JoshuaHabif/TextualDataPredictiveAnalytics/README.md

 ### Classification

-Equipped with the clusters and their predicted label from the previous part, we wish to determine the topic of a new article.
-To this end, we apply the same pre-processing procedure presented in part one to the new document, with a slight modification: instead of including the Inverse-Term-Frequency component in the computation, we retain the Term-Frequency component.
+Equipped with the clusters and their predicted label from the previous part, I wish to determine the topic of a new article.
+To this end, I apply the same pre-processing procedure presented in part one to the new document, with a slight modification: instead of including the Inverse-Term-Frequency component in the computation, I retain the Term-Frequency component.
 The resulting vector represents concepts and their associated strength, normalized by the document size.

-We then apply the K-Nearest-Neighbors algorithm to determine the k most similar documents to the new document, and return a topic determined by the topic of the majority its the K-Nearest-Neighbors.
+I then apply the K-Nearest-Neighbors algorithm to determine the k most similar documents to the new document, and return a topic determined by the topic of the majority its the K-Nearest-Neighbors.

-Sometimes a new document might be, say, x% of class A, (x-i%) of class B, (x-j%) of class C, etc. Therefore, we also include the option run *Fuzzy*-KNN which returns a labels along with their respective percentage instead of a single label.
+Sometimes a new document might be, say, x% of class A, y% of class B, z% of class C, etc. Therefore, we also include the option run *Fuzzy*-KNN which returns  labels along with their associated percentage instead of a single label.

-Finally, we use our knowledge of the real topics of each of the new documents to produce a confusion matrix, and provide the accuracy, precision, and recall of our classification model.
+Finally, I use the class labels to produce a confusion matrix, and provide the accuracy, precision, and recall of our classification model.

-To optimize these performance measures, we run the algorithm for every value of k and obtain the following results:
+To optimize these performance measures, I run the algorithm for every value of k (since 23 is small) and obtain the following results: